Error! Something went wrong, Please try again.

 Success!
 Thanks for submitting your request.
 Someone from the ICLRQ office will be in touch soon.

 The principal publication produced by the ICLRQ is the Queensland Reports.
 This is a continuing printed set of over 100 bound volumes, which contains the authorised reports of the Supreme Court of Queensland from 1902.

 From 1908 to 1972, the ICLRQ also published a supplementary series of reports which recorded shorter points decided by the Court, particularly practice decisions – the Queensland Weekly Notes.
 These reports are bound into the annual volumes of the Queensland Reports.

-Since 1908, the ICLRQ has also produced a weekly publication – the Queensland Law Reporter.
+Since 1908, the ICLRQ has also produced a weekly publication – the Queensland Law Reporter (QLR).
 The QLR contains advance notice of cases which have been selected by the Editors for reporting.
-It also contains public notices, including those placed pursuant to the requirements of the Rules of the Supreme Court in probate matters or prior to applications for admission to the legal profession.
-From 2013, this publication began to be published electronically and free of charge.
-Back copies of recent editions of the QLR are also accessible on this website free of charge.
+It also contains public notices placed pursuant to the requirements of the Rules of the Supreme Court in probate matters or prior to applications for admission to the legal profession.
+From 2012, this publication began to be published electronically and free of charge.
+Previous and recent editions of the QLR are also accessible on this website at no additional cost.